yutsuku/HTMLViewerPlusPlus/README.md

 HTMLViewer++
 ============

-HTMLViewer++ is an basic html file browser for Android 2.*
+HTMLViewer++ is a basic html file browser for Android 2.*

 Features:
 - Lightweight (36KiB)